OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 * TestResourcePool/NestedResourcePool,TestResourcePool: that's the list of Resource Pool references separeted with commas that are available to the user.
 * TestResourcePool/NestedResourcePool: is the default Resource Pool that will be selected on the list.

-.. note:: As we'll see later, the import tools provided by OpenNebula will create the VCENTER_RESOURCE_POOL attribute easily.

-Using Sunstone we have the same actions described for the onevcenter tool.
+The import process guides the OpenNbula admin and creates the VCENTER_RESOURCE_POOL attribute so it doesn't need to be hand-crafted.
 If we want to specify a Resource Pool we should select Fixed from the Type drop-down menu and introduce the reference under Default Resource Pool:

 .. image:: /images/vcenter_resource_pool_fixed_sunstone.png
-    :width: 50%
+    :width: 65%
     :align: center

 If we wanted to offer a list to the user: